Skip to main content

 Lake Volta

-Along the east coast, where Accra, the capital, is located, the climate is a bit different, although the winter is similar to that of the rest of the south, that is, less hot but more humid than the north.
+Along the coast, the temperature is similar to that of the south, but winter is wetter and night temperatures are higher.
 Sometimes, however, the dry Harmattan can arrive even here.

 Accra